-Industrial free zones
+Industrial free zones in 2021

 - Free zone companies in Egypt enjoy a lifetime exemption from income tax, sales tax, import, and export duties;

 - There are several free economic zones in Egypt, including: Alexandria Public FZ, Nasr City Public FZ, Port Said Public FZ, Suez Public FZ, Ismailia Public FZ, and Damietta Public FZ;

 - Egypt free zone companies with high electrical consumption (steel, cement, and fertilizers) are subject to 20% corporate income tax on their net profits;